BlueOwl777/Task-1-Signup-Form-with-Validation-and-Dashboard/README.md

 Or click **Code → Download ZIP** on the GitHub repo page and extract it.

 ### 3. Move the Source-App file into XAMPP's htdocs folder
-Copy the whole project folder into:
+Once you extract the file, copy the Source-Code folder and paste it into the XAMPP's htdos folder Copy the whole project folder into:
 - Windows: `C:\xampp\htdocs\`
 - Mac: `/Applications/XAMPP/xamppfiles/htdocs/`
 - Linux: `/opt/lampp/htdocs/`

 ### 4. Start Apache and MySQL
 Open the XAMPP Control Panel and click **Start** next to both **Apache** and **MySQL**.
 Both rows should turn green.